 We have also found that most DCF shelters thrash in the wind while nylon or polyester shelters have some give to them.
 This means that the guylines on a DCF shelter will be under immense stress.
 Stakes on DCF shelters are thus more likely to pull out of the ground than stakes on nylon or polyester shelters.
 This strain also can cause DCF to deform, especially around the hem and at the corners where stress is greatest.
 Eventually, getting a good pitch on a DCF shelter becomes difficult.

 Some of our testers have observed that zippers on DCF shelters don’t last as long as zippers on nylon or polyester shelters.
 This is most likely due to the inflexible nature of DCF, which strains the zipper slider.
 The high tension grinds sand into the metal slider, wearing it out quickly.
 Fortunately, it’s easy to replace zipper sliders.

 What kind of running poles do I need for these shelters?

 Most non-freestanding shelters on this list use poles ranging from about 110 to 140 centimeters, with the ideal length being about 125 centimeters.
 It’s easiest to use adjustable three-piece or two-piece poles, as they’ll allow you to get a tight pitch, but fixed poles can also be used.

-If your running poles are too short for your preferred shelter, you can add these carbon pole jacks to reach the shelter’s ideal pole height.
+If your running poles are too short for your preferred shelter, add these carbon pole jacks to reach the shelter’s ideal pole height.
 Some taller tents even come with jacks.
 It’s also possible to lash two fixed-length trekking poles together with a bit of paracord or two Voile Straps to achieve a taller pitch height.